Danish language: Surrounding countries

 In addition, a noticeable community of Danish speakers is in Southern Schleswig, the portion of Germany bordering Denmark, and a variant of Standard Danish, Southern Schleswig Danish, is spoken in the area.
 Since 2015, Schleswig-Holstein has officially recognized Danish as a regional language, just as German is north of the border.
 Furthermore, Danish is one of the official languages of the European Union and one of the working languages of the Nordic Council.
 Under the Nordic Language Convention, Danish-speaking citizens of the Nordic countries have the opportunity to use their native language when interacting with official bodies in other Nordic countries without being liable for any interpretation or translation costs.

 The more widespread of the two varieties of written Norwegian, Bokmål, is very close to Danish, because standard Danish was used as the de facto administrative language until 1814 and one of the official languages of Denmark–Norway.
-Bokmål is based on Danish, unlike the other variety of Norwegian, Nynorsk, which is based on the Norwegian dialects, with Old Norwegian as an important reference point.
-Bokmål evolved from Dano-Norwegian language.
-Also North Frisian and Gutnish (Gutamål) were influenced by Danish.
+Bokmål is based on Danish (specifically Dano-Norwegian), unlike the other variety of Norwegian, Nynorsk, which is based on the Norwegian dialects, with Old Norwegian as an important reference point.